qwerty274/quiz-arena/README.md

 This project is built with:

 - Vite
-- TypeScript
-- React
+- Reactjs
 - shadcn-ui
+-  CSS3
-- Tailwind CSS
+-  SupaBase

 ## How can I deploy this project?